Information Pertaining to the Closure of Globe University

 - must not have participated in a teach-out of their program with Globe or another institution, where they are in the process of completing, or have completed their program.

 In essence, students enrolled at the time of closure or in the 120 days prior to it are entitled to a closed school federal loan discharge if they did not complete their program while at Globe, and if they are not in the process of completing or have completed a comparable program at another institution through a teach-out or via transfer of credits from Globe.

 Options 1 and 2 (from the previous section) negate the student’s ability to discharge federal loans, provided the student completes the program.
-Students who have chosen either option 1 or 2, and who are in the process of, or who have completed the program, would
+Students who have chosen either option 1 or 2, and who are in the process of completing, or who have completed, the program would

-not be eligible to apply for a loan discharge because under federal rules, they would be considered to be completing a comparable/similar educational program at another school:
+not be eligible to apply for a loan discharge.
+This is because under federal rules they would be completing a comparable/similar educational program at another school, either:

 The USDOE has provided